Smoothed Analysis of Learning from Positive Samples: Introduction

 \subsection{Related Work}

-As we indicated, our results are related to several learning models.
-We present a brief discussion of them below and present more discussion on the following and additional works in \cref{sec:appendix:related}.
+We have already discussed relevant results on learning from positive-only samples. {Our} results are {also} related to several learning models.
+We briefly survey them below and defer additional works to \cref{sec:appendix:related}.

-\paragraph{Learning From Positive Samples Only.} \citet{natarajan1987learning} initiated work on learning with positive-only samples and showed that proper learners cannot learn even simple classes such as rectangles in 2-dimensions with positive-only samples; our \cref{thm:impossibilityPositiveSamples} extends this improper learners.
-On the positive side, under the assumption that the features are Gaussian, \citet{Kontonis2019EfficientTS,lee2024unknown} present algorithms that learn binary concepts from positive samples assuming that the concepts have bounded \textit{Gaussian Surface Area} and the set of positive samples has at least a constant mass (\ie{}, \cref{asmp:posFraction} holds).
-Compared to these works, our results work for larger concept classes and extend beyond Gaussians.

-\paragraph{Smoothened Analysis.} \citet{spielman2004smooth} initiated the study of algorithms whose inputs are perturbed by Gaussian noise by showing that the simplex algorithm runs in polynomial time in this model.
-Since then, the \textit{smoothened analysis} model has found applications in many areas, often enabling significantly stronger theoretical guarantees than the worse-case model.
-For instance, in online learning, a line of works \cite{haghtalab2022efficientSmooth,haghtalab2020smooth,haghtalab2024smoothJACM,block2024performanceempiricalriskminimization,blanchard2024agnostic} showed than if the adversary is restricted to select strategies from smooth distributions then the lower bounds based on the Littlestone dimension can be bypassed and any VC class becomes learnable.
-In the same spirit \citet*{pmlr-v247-chandrasekaran24a} obtained a wide-array of faster PAC learning algorithms when the learner only has to compete the best classifier that is robust to Gaussian perturbations of its inputs.
-We refer the reader to \cite[Chapter 13]{roughgarden2021beyond} and \cite{beier2004typical} for further discussion and applications outside of learning theory.
+\paragraph{Smoothed Analysis.} \citet{spielman2004smooth} initiated the study of algorithms whose inputs are perturbed by Gaussian noise; they, in particular, showed that the simplex algorithm runs in polynomial time in this model.
+Since then, the \textit{smoothed analysis} model has found applications in many areas, often enabling significantly stronger theoretical guarantees than the worst-case model.
+For instance, in online learning, a line of works \cite{haghtalab2022efficientSmooth,haghtalab2020smooth,haghtalab2024smoothJACM,block2024performanceempiricalriskminimization,blanchard2024agnostic} showed that if the adversary is restricted to select strategies from smooth distributions, then the lower bounds based on the Littlestone dimension can be bypassed and any VC class becomes learnable.
+In the same spirit \citet*{pmlr-v247-chandrasekaran24a} obtained a wide array of faster PAC learning algorithms when the learner only has to compete with the best classifier that is robust to small random Gaussian perturbations of its inputs.
+We refer the reader to \cite[Chapter 13]{roughgarden2021beyond} and \cite{beier2004typical} for more discussion and applications outside of learning theory.